Fleur de Sel: The Ultimate Gourmet Salt Guide & Benefits

 Fleur de Sel is harvested using traditional and sustainable methods.
 The process involves:

-1. Evaporation: Seawater is directed into shallow salt pans where the sun and wind do the work.2.
+1. Evaporation: Seawater is directed into shallow salt pans where the sun and wind work 2.

-2. Crystal Formation: Under the right weather conditions, the delicate salt crystals start to form on the surface.
+2. Crystal Formation: Under the right weather conditions, the delicate salt crystals form on the surface.

-3. Skimming: Skilled artisans (paludiers) use wooden rakes to carefully collect the fragile salt layer before it sinks.
+3. Skimming: Skilled artisans (paludiers) use wooden rakes to collect the fragile salt layer before it sinks carefully.

 Fleur de Sel vs Table Salt